whitespectre/wp-api-client/README.md

+# 🚨 This gem is unmaintained!

+_11 Feb 2021_

+I don't work with WordPress any more.
+If you would like to take over maintenance, please open an issue!

-# A read-only Ruby client for WP-API v2
+## A read-only Ruby client for WP-API v2

 This unambitious client provides read-only access for WP-API v2.